 Leadership, Awards, Philanthropy

 Mary Scott is a 2014 graduate of Leadership Huntsville/ Madison County and a 2015 graduate of Leadership Alabama.
 In 2016 she was named among Alabama Media Group’s “Women Who Shape the State.”
-She has served or is serving on various Boards including: Alabama Community College System Board of Trustees (2011 to Present, currently as the ex officio member), Board of Directors of the Alabama Association of School Boards (2011), National Association of School Boards (2011), Athens State University Board of Trustee (2012-2015), US Space and Rocket Center Education Committee (2012 to Present), Association for Corporate Counsel – Alabama Chapter Board of Directors (2015 to present), and The Boys and Girls Clubs of North Alabama (2014 to 2016).
+She has served or is serving on various Boards including: Alabama Community College System Board of Trustees (2011 to 2017), Board of Directors of the Alabama Association of School Boards (2011), National Association of School Boards (2011), Athens State University Board of Trustee (2012-2015), US Space and Rocket Center Education Committee (2012 to Present), Association for Corporate Counsel – Alabama Chapter Board of Directors (2015 to present), and The Boys and Girls Clubs of North Alabama (2014 to 2016).
 She has been recognized and awarded honors for her leadership, her economic and workforce development efforts, and for her community service activities.
 Mary Scott and Jon believe in giving back, and their church and philanthropic support goes to: Trinity United Methodist Church, the March of Dimes, Melissa George Neonatal Memorial Fund, Chooselife of North Alabama, Holy Spirit Haiti Missions, Farrah Law Society, Land Trust of North Alabama, the Schools Foundation, and the Air Force Association.

 Mary Scott’s husband, Lieutenant Colonel(r) Jon Shultz, is a graduate of the United States Air Force Academy and a former F16 fighter pilot.
 Lt Col Shultz has been twice decorated with the Bronze Star.
 The couple have three children who attend public school.
 The family attends Trinity United Methodist Church where Mary Scott teaches adult Sunday school.
 Jon is a musician.
 Mary Scott’s parents are Scott Hunter, former University of Alabama and NFL championship quarterback, and Deborah Hunter of Daphne, Alabama.